American Gothic - The Story Behind Grant Wood's Iconic Painting

 Submitted to the 1930 annual exhibition at the Art Institute of Chicago, the painting won a bronze medal and a $300 prize and was acquired by the institution for its collection.
 From there, the picture of the prize-winning painting ran in several newspapers across the country, making Wood instantly famous.

-This was a major breakthrough for the artist, who was previously an unknown 39-year-old aspiring artist, living in the attic of a funeral-home carriage house with his mother and sister.
+This was a major breakthrough for Grant Wood, who was previously an unknown 39-year-old aspiring artist, living in the attic of a funeral-home carriage house with his mother and sister.

-However, the painting sparked a backlash in the artist’s hometown of Cedar Rapids, Iowa, as locals were displeased about being portrayed as “pinched, grim-faced, puritanical Bible-thumpers”.
-Wood insisted that as a “loyal Iowan”, he did not mean to paint a caricature, only show his appreciation.
+However, the American Gothic sparked a backlash in the artist’s hometown of Cedar Rapids, Iowa, as locals were displeased about being portrayed as pinched, grim-faced, puritanical Bible-thumpers.
+Wood insisted that as a loyal Iowan, he did not mean to paint a caricature, only show his appreciation.